Sadhu Ram Chaudhari

-Sadhu Ram Chaudhari, OBE, IGP (born July 14, 1900, date of death unknown) was the first police chief of the state of Himachal Pradesh (then a union territory) and union territories of Delhi and Ajmer in independent India.
+Sadhu Ram Chaudhari (born July 14, 1900 - unknown) was the first police chief of the state of Himachal Pradesh (then a union territory) and union territories of Delhi and Ajmer in independent India.

 Family background

 He was born on July 14, 1900.
 He was born in Saini caste.
 He was the son of Chaudhari Gurdit Singh Saini and Shanti Devi of village Rallana in the Hoshiarpur district of Punjab.
 He was Indian Police Services of officer of Punjab cadre and had joined Punjab Police in Oct 1922.

 Police career

 He joined the Indian Police as Asst-Supdt. of Police and worked in the various districts of the Punjab as Supdt. of Police up to 1946.
 In 1948 he was given the joint command of the police forces of Himachal Pradesh, Delhi and Ajmer as Inspector General of Police, also called Commissioner of Police in union territories.

 Himachal Pradesh, Delhi and Ajmer were still union territories in 1948.